WALKERS’ WORLD

 Pick up at Florence Rail Station and transfer on our private bus through the Chianti wine area to the town of Cortona in Eastern Tuscany.
 This will be our base for the seven day walking holiday.

-Day Four: We start early to head to Chiusi and from here walk on quiet roads and woodland path up to the remote monastery of La Verna where St. Francis of Assisi spent much of his life.
-This old monastery is decorated with unique masterpieces by the great artist Della Robbia.
-In the afternoon there is choice of taking another peaceful walk around Monte Penna, starting from the monastery, or you might choose to relax and enjoy strolling the small paths around La Verna.
-From here we walk down to the town of Chiusi della Verna.
+Day Four: We start early to head to Casentino National Park, one of the most important forests in Europe.
+It is rich in flor and fauna but also in art and history.
+Following quiet roads and woodland paths shaded by beech and fir trees, we walk around Mounte Penne to reach the remote sanctuary of La Verna where St. Francis spent much of his life.
+The old churches are decorated with unique masterpieces by the great artist Della Robbia.
+In the afternoon we enjoy another peaceful walk down to the town of Chiusi della Verna.
+Easy walk 5 km Harder walk 9 km

-Day Six: Today our walk is near Lake Trasimeno where, in 217 BC, Hannibal defeated the Roman army.
-Our walk is through typical Mediterranean woods and countryside with spectacular views.
-Along the way are historical landmarks describing the great battle that took place here.
-We end the walk at the small town of Tuoro sul Trasimeno for a coffee or drink before heading back to Cortona.
+Day Six: Today our walk is near Lake Trasimeno where, in 217 BC, the Cathaginians led by Hannibal defeated the Roman army.
+Along the way are historical landmarks describing the great battle that was one of the largest and most successful ambushes in military history.
+Our walk is on the hills above Lake Trasimeno with spectacular views.
+We end the walk at the small fortified town of Passignano sul Trasimeno and have time to explore or relax over a cappuccino before heading back to Cortona.

 Day Seven: